 Cygnaran warjacks generally have average ARM, and slightly higher than average DEF, which may give poor accuracy models trouble hitting them.
 Where they shine is their above average SPD and their High accuracy in both ranged and melee combat.

-Cygnarian Warjacks are a well rounded bunch.
-Their stats are middling for jacks.
-They aren't as heavily armored as Khador jacks, not as swift as Cryx jacks, and don't sport the bevy of weapons Retribution jacks do.
+Cygnaran Warjacks are a well rounded bunch.
+Their stats are middling for jacks - They aren't as heavily armored as Khador jacks, not as swift as Cryx jacks, and don't sport the bevy of weapons Retribution jacks do.
 However, they do all of those things well, though not great.
 Because of the solid statline, we enjoy a jack for every season.
 Defenders are the premier shooting jack in the game, Centurions can hold zones like you wouldn't believe, Hammersmiths beat things into the ground until they stop moving, and Stormclads have a well rounded package combining survivability, efficiency, hitting power and versatility.
-Our first colossal, the Stormwall, is often considered one of the best in the game, and the new Hurricane looks promising in many lists.

 Light warjacks follow some of the same themes seen in heavy jacks, though with more of a combat support bent.
 Sentinels provide shield guard and crowd control, Fireflys buff our lightning attacks, and Chargers and Hunters excel at being focus efficient, ranged monsters.

 Cygnar's character jacks take everything above, and dial it up.
 All of them are seen as balanced and worth taking, and most don't rely on their bond to be useful, which means they often work into many different lists.
-Special shoutout to Thorn, who is probably the best arc node in the game, and is often taken with casters who don't need one, solely because his combat abilities are so useful.
+Special shoutout to Thorn, who is probably the best arc node in the game, and was often taken with 'casters who don't need one, solely because his combat abilities are so useful.
 Note, that most of the theme lists won't allow you to take not-bonded character jacks.
-Weigh the option, whether the loss of free solos and theme benefits worth the inclusion of that given jack.
+Weigh the option, whether the loss of free solos and theme benefits are worth the inclusion of that given jack.